 When Bond, Q, and M are discussing the rare orchid the map of Brazil shows central Brazil.
 However, when Bond is shown on the river being chased by the bad guys, his boat ends up going over Foz do Iguaçu.
 These falls are in southern Brazil, which is about 1000 miles from where Bond is supposed to be.

 It is stated that the space station is not visible from Earth because it is using radar jamming.
 First, radar jamming consists of broadcasting interference, which makes the presence of the jammer known.
-Second, an object 200 meters across in low Earth would be visible to the naked eye - as the current smaller space station is.
+Second, an object 200 meters across in low Earth would be visible to the naked eye - as the current smaller International Space Station is.

 In the opening sequence, James Bond, Jaws, and the pilot free fall for nearly two minutes.
 For that amount of free fall time, the jump would have to be made at or above above 25,000 feet, which would require oxygen equipment.